ProfessionalsRaphael M. Russo

 As part of his domestic and international issuer practice, Ray advises public companies on a range of corporate governance and disclosure issues.
 He also helps senior management and significant shareholders of public companies implement liquidity and monetization strategies.

-He represents financial institutions on transactional and regulatory matters and also provides advice on trading and compliance issues to investment managers.
+He represents financial institutions on transactional and regulatory matters and also provides advice on trading and monetization strategies to investment managers, foundations and family offices.

 Ray has represented:

-- Ralph Lauren Corporation in connection with senior note offerings totaling over $1.8 billion, a secondary public offering on behalf of its founder and controlling stockholder, Mr. Ralph Lauren, of $730 million of Class A common stock and on other matters
+- Ralph Lauren Corporation in connection with senior note offerings totaling over $1.8 billion; a secondary public offering on behalf of its founder and controlling stockholder, Mr. Ralph Lauren, of $730 million of Class A common stock; and most recently in its debt offerings of $500 million and $750 million

-- Altimar Acquisition Corporation in its business combination with Owl Rock Capital and Dyal Capital Partners; Altimar Acquisition Corporation II in its initial public offering of $345 million of units; and Altimar Acquisition Corporation III in its initial public offering of $155.25 million of units
+- Initial public offerings for Altimar Acquisition Corporation II ($345 million); Altimar Acquisition Corporation III ($155.25 million); Altimar Acquisition Corporation in its business combination with Owl Rock Capital and Dyal Capital Partners; and Altimar Acquisition Corporation II in its $1.5 billion combination with Fathom Digital Manufacturing Corporation

 - Carnival Corporation & plc in its Rule 144A offering of $4 billion principal amount of first-priority senior secured notes, its Rule 144A offering of $2.0125 billion principal amount of convertible senior notes and its registered offering of $575 million of its common stock